 With Information Scent

-See the white space between the 2 elements in the top example?
+See the empty space between the 2 elements in the top example?
 To most people, that looks like the bottom of the screen.
 It lacks a visual indicator to tell the user to keep scrolling.

 The “fold” varies from screen to screen, monitor to monitor, so it’s a good idea to ensure the layout adapts to whatever situations are thrown at it.

 Information scent isn’t just about the layout of the page, it’s also about using crystal clear language.
 Crystal clear, intriguing language.